DSUR Reporting: Complete Guide to Development Safety Update Reports

 - [ ] All tables and figures are legible and properly formatted

-- [ ] File naming conventions match regulatory requirements
+- [ ] File naming conventions match the submission route being used

-- [ ] Digital signature/certificate is valid for submission gateway
+- [ ] Required credentials or certificates are valid for the submission route

 Common DSUR Compliance Gaps and How to Prevent Them